thu-coai/cotk/README.md

 ```

-**note**: If you want to know more about data loader, please refer to [dataloader docs](https://thu-coai.github.io/cotk_docs/index.html#model-zoo).
+**note**: If you want to know more about ``Dataloader``, please refer to [docs of dataloader](https://thu-coai.github.io/cotk_docs/index.html#model-zoo).

 ### Metrics

-We found there are different versions of the same metric in released codes on Github,
+We found there are different versions of the same metric in different papers,
-which leads to unfair compare between models.
+which leads to **unfair comparison between models**.
 For example, whether considering
 ``unk``, calculating the mean of NLL across sentences or tokens in
-``perplexity`` may introduce **an error of several times** and **extremely** harm the evaluation.
+``perplexity`` may introduce huge differences.

-We provide unified metrics implementation for all models.
-The metric object
+We provide a unified implementation for metrics, where ``hashvalue`` is provided for
-receives data in batch.
+checking whether the same data is used.
+The metric object receives mini-batches.

 ```python
     >>> import cotk.metric